 Search results can be saved by choosing menu→ .
-The saved search result files can be loaded by choosing menu → later.
+The saved search result files can be loaded later by choosing menu →

-You also can export the current search result to a text document by choosing→ , the exported file can be loaded by Microsoft Excel or similar programs as a tab delimited text file.
+You can also export the current search result to a text document by choosing→ The exported file can be loaded by Microsoft Excel or similar programs as a tab delimited text file.

-Search result files can be opened by XSearch directly when you double-click on them, if the file type has been registered to system.
+Search result files can be opened by XSearch directly when you double-click on them, if the file type has been registered to the system.
 See Shell extensions.

 XSearch supports common file operations on the found items in its result window, such as copy, cut, rename and so on.
-Common hotkeys also are supported.
+Common hotkeys are also supported.